 Get Online Help During the COVID-19 Global Pandemic

 During this challenging and stressful time with many people staying at home to avoid exposure to the risky COVID-19 virus, many Christian brothers and sisters, pastors, clergy, and church leaders will experience anxiety, worry, depression, stress, and other emotional and mental distress.
-In addition to valuable information and practical advice, a most helpful thing is connecting with other people interactively in real-time using the phone, video conferencing, and online sessions.
+In addition to valuable information and practical advice, connecting with other people interactively in real-time using the phone, video conferencing, and online sessions can be very helpful.
 We will post more live links as we find them here.
-Please contact us and add other useful helps you know of.
+Please contact us and add other resources you know of.

 Saddleback Church hosts this monthly Hope for Mental Health Community as a safe place for anyone living with mental illness, family members, friends, volunteers, and anyone who has a passion to journey with others toward hope.
 This warm and welcoming place where you can connect, learn about mental health and wellness, and provide support to one another.
 This community is founded on the spiritual truths that you are loved, you have a purpose, you belong, you have a choice, and you are desperately needed in this world.
 Join the online livestream at facebook.com/KayWarrensPage